 Course 1 is a real mix of practical and theory sessions.
 The practical aspects give you the opportunity to work in areas building various circuits, the theory sessions ensure that you understand why you are building these circuits and how to ensure safety.

-Course 3 & 4 are again a mix of practical and theory and the qualifications require you to undertake online exams and also practical assessments.
+Course 3 is again a mix of practical and theory and the qualification requires you to undertake an online exam and also a practical assessment.

 Courses Open To You After

-From this course you can, if you choose, progress to C&G 2395 (Periodic Inspection & Testing).
+From this course you can, if you choose, progress to C&G 2391-52 (Initial Verification and Periodic Inspection & Testing, Level 3).
 If you would like to move towards becoming a fully qualified Electrician in order to work in Commercial/Industrial premises, the C&G 2365 at level 2 would be a very good starting point for you.

-Books: We recommend that you have copies of:
+Books: For all of the above courses, we recommend that you have copies of:

 - IET On-Site Guide